Long-Step Path-Following Algorithm for Quantum Information Theory: Some Numerical Aspects and Applications: Long-Step Path-Following Algorithm

 \begin{definition} $f$ is said to be \emph{$\nu$-compatible} with $B(x)$ if $\exists\,\nu \geq 1$ such that

 \end{definition}

-Subsequent results are proved in \cite{fayzhou19longstep} for the case where $\Omega$ is the cone of squares of a Euclidean Jordan algebra and $B(x) = -\ln\det(x),\,x\in\Omega$.
-However, for understanding of this paper, no knowledge of Jordan algebras is necessary.
-We will formulate two special cases in \cref{sec:twospecialcases} and show concrete calculations of the so-called Newton direction and Newton decrement.
+Subsequent results are proved\footnote{More precisely, the results are proved for the special case when $\kappa = 1$ and $\nu = 2$ in \cite{fayzhou19longstep}, to which the general case can be reduced by the standard procedure of rescaling the barrier function (see, e.g., \cite[p.~367]{nesterovNewBook}).} in \cite{fayzhou19longstep} for $\Omega$ being the cone of squares of a Euclidean Jordan algebra and $B(x),\,x\in\Omega$, being the standard barrier.
+However, for the understanding of this paper, no knowledge of Jordan algebras is assumed.
+We will formulate two special cases in \cref{sec:specialcase1,sec:specialcase2} and show concrete calculations of the so-called \emph{Newton direction} and \emph{Newton decrement}.

 \begin{proposition} Let $f$ be $\nu$-compatible with $B(x)$.
 Then